 Another way to dispute an error on your Transunion report is online:

-- Make an online account with Transunion.
+- Use an existing, or create an online account with Transunion.
 It will ask you for your personal information and contact information.
-If you have already made an account, you can bypass this step.

-- Next, upload any supporting documentation to your claim on the Investigation Summary page.
+- Upload all available supporting documentation to prove your dispute on the Investigation Summary tab.

 Dispute Your Transunion Report by Phone